Kentucky LLC: All About Starting Your Business

 Step 8: Ensure ongoing compliance.

-Your obligations to the state do not end once you successfully form your LLC.
+Your obligations to the state do not end once you successfully form your Kentucky LLC.
 You will have to file a report and pay $15 every year.
 This annual report will update the state with the ownership information and contact details of your LLC.
 Failure to submit on time can lead to the revocation of your business registration or LLC dissolution.

 Understanding the process can help you form a Kentucky LLC.
 However, the whole ordeal requires attention to detail and patience.
 You may need to spend more time than expected.
 If you want to focus more on other aspects of starting a business, you can get help from a third-party organization like DoMyLLC.
 Our team can handle the preparation and filing of paperwork for you.
-We can also serve as your registered agent and help ensure compliance with the state.
+We can also serve as your Kentucky registered agent and help ensure compliance with the state.

 Thinking about starting your business